-Prerequisite: EN 50A or ESL 95 and ESL 99
+Prerequisite: EN 50A

 Emphasizes the theory and real-time practice of leadership skills used in the workplace.
 Classroom activities and assignments will focus on strategies for navigating change, leading with priorities in mind, managing conflict, giving and receiving constructive feedback, visioning, preparing mission statements, and setting goals.